 The College makes Retirement Plan contributions for regular, benefit-eligible employees 21 years or age or older, to the Teachers Insurance and Annuity Association of America-College Retirement Equities Fund (TIAA-CREF) and allows eligible employees to invest discretionary salary reduction contributions in tax deferred annuities and custodial accounts.

-The Terms of the Carleton College TIAA-CREF Plan (herein-after sometimes referred to as the "Plan") are as follows.
+The general terms of the Carleton College TIAA-CREF Plan (herein-after sometimes referred to as the "Plan") are as follows.
 Please contact Human Resources for specific plan information:

 Subject to the provisions set forth hereafter, participation in the Plan shall begin on the first of the month following the first month of employment.
 If the employment date occurs on the first working day of the month, the benefit becomes effective immediately and shall be based on the following: